As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Cheese tortellini, navy beans, baby spinach, grape tomatoes, and green olives come together with a few aromatics to make a fast, crowd-pleasing weeknight dinner.
-Don't miss this one.
+Three-cheese tortellini, navy beans, baby spinach, grape tomatoes, and green olives come together with a few aromatics to make a fast, crowd-pleasing weeknight dinner.

 Why we love this recipe

-One of our most popular recipes of all time is Spinach Tortellini Soup.
-That's a great, easy, super-comforting use for cheese tortellini and spinach, and I hope you'll make it one day soon.
+One of Umami Girl’s most popular recipes of all time is Spinach Tortellini Soup.
+That’s a great, easy, super-comforting use for three-cheese tortellini and spinach, and I hope you’ll make it one day soon.

-But there's another thing we like to do with a bag of baby spinach and a package of cheese tortellini — and it might be even easier.
+But there’s another thing I like to do with a bag of baby spinach and a package of three-cheese tortellini — and it might be even easier.
 This is one of those crowd-pleasing meals that you can make anytime, anywhere.
-I put it together for friends recently in a rental house because it works well with basic kitchen tools and doesn't involve a lot of chopping.
+I first put it together for friends in a rental house in Maine, because it works well with basic kitchen tools and doesn’t involve a lot of chopping.
 But I think its highest and best use is a quick weeknight dinner.
+It’s:

 - Pretty good for ya